Asushi2000/digital_technologies_finalwebpage/md/assignment1.md

 ![Sustainability](https://www.populationmedia.org/wp-content/uploads/2021/02/Economic-Sustainability-Examples.jpeg "Sustainability")

 ### Introduction
 Humanities and digital technologies seem to be placed in an opposing field of studies that makes humanities students utilize technologies to their field of interest.
 However, in this digitalized world, it is crucial for not only the obvious scientists and engineers but also for humanities researchers to utilize and be accustomed to digital technologies.
-This website will focus on how digital technologies are used and can be used in the field of my interest which is Interculturality in Sustainability including my own experience for my other course in Aarhus University.
+This assignment will focus on how digital technologies are used and can be used in the field of my interest which is Interculturality in Sustainability including my own experience for my other courses in Aarhus University.
 It will highlight the enhancement of practicality, efficiency and credibility for humanity studies by installing digital technologies especially in the context of conducting corporate analysis or quantitative analysis.
 Consequently, the paper will propose how I intend to use digital technologies in my master thesis as well as encouraging humanities studies to include digital technologies to enhance efficiency and credibility.

 ### Current digital technology usage in Sustainability Communication
 I have been on a few sustainability projects and research that explicitly delivers the utilization and significance of digital technology in sustainability communication.
 One of the scenes where digital technologies came into place is when humanities, sustainable communication has to be integrated with company data and projects.
 In terms of collaborating humanity research and background with companies, digital technologies are crucial to comprehend the situation and analyze the issue (Lauring et al, 2021).
 I have experienced this when I entered as an intern in the co-project led by [Mitsubishi](https://www.mitsubishicorp.com/jp/ja/index.html), a Japanese autonomous multinational company and [Vestas](https://www.vestas.com/en/about/this-is-vestas), a Danish sustainable energy company to implement Japan’s first offshore wind farm project in one of the depopulated area called Akita and revitalize there as a sustainable town.
 The task as an intern was to reflect and revise the communication strategies between Japanese Mitsubishi staff, Danish Vestas staff, and the Japanese local community members.
 To understand what “sustainability” meant to each of the group members, we reflected and compared both company’s sustainability reports, their previous sustainability projects and interviewed some local members about “sustainability”.
 Ending up with quantitative data, we took a deductive research approach (Welch & Piekkari, 2017) which required coding (Zoelner, 2025) some of the key words that appeared in the reports and interviews to formulate a pattern (Zoelner, 2025) and conclude the research.
 We used Chat GPT, text mining tool, and Excel to effectively pick up words that were frequently used, as well as recording the results.
 This is where I encountered digital technology usage in social scientific, humanities related research and realized how digital technologies provide efficient, and credible information.